komparo/rosetta-pipeline/characterisation/README.md

 (*static*), while others allow some changes in the DAG depending on the output of tasks (*dynamic*).
 A DAG can be dynamic at different levels:

-  - Number of inputs and outputs: snakemake
+  - Number of inputs and outputs: snakemake, nextflow
   - Alternative paths: nextflow

 ## Inputs